Deadheads Forever: How The Grateful Dead Live On

 Left: Original lineup of The Grateful Dead featuring (l-r) Jerry Garcia, Phil Lesh, Bob Weir, Bill Kreutzmann, and Ron 'Pigpen' McKernan.
 Right: A Deadhead holds a sign indicating he needs a ticket for a show in 2015.
 Source: Getty/Michael Ochs Archives;

 The Grateful Dead has been a cultural force for over 50 years -- even though no group by that name currently exists.
-Thanks to a nearly religious fan following and the perseverance of surviving members including Bob Weir, Phil Lesh, Bill Kreutzmann and Mickey Hart, incarnations and spinoffs of the Dead have kept the music playing even after the death of leader Jerry Garcia.
+Thanks to a nearly religious fan following and the perseverance of surviving members including Bob Weir, Phil Lesh, Bill Kreutzmann and Mickey Hart, incarnations and spinoffs of the Dead have kept the music playing even after the death of leader Jerry Garcia in 1995.

 The group had its genesis in the ‘60s, arose in the Haight-Ashbury, the area that also gave rise to the hippies.
 The Dead released their eponymous debut album in 1967.
 Several of their albums were certified gold and platinum, but the only single that hit the top 10, “Touch of Grey,” was from their 1987 album In The Dark.
 While they didn’t produce top 10 hits, they did have a group of followers who were so devoted that they followed the band from city to city.
 This unique group of followers, the Deadheads, shared some of the values of the 1960s counterculture, which was in the process of fading in the 1970s, just as the Dead were gaining popularity.